Sometimes, it seems that the Universe is determined to help me find growth edges in my life. The day before yesterday was one of those.

 Sometimes, you just put the money in and see who wins

-Obviously I didn’t do all this in the heat of the moment.
+Obviously, I didn’t do all this in the heat of the moment.
 But my gut told me that I had the right odds to call and see five cards.
 Interestingly, my gut also told me, “Hey, we’re up about a buy-in.
-We’ve got $160 invested in the pot, and you wanna throw another $740 in?
+We’ve got $160 invested in the pot, and you want to throw another $740 in?
 That’s risking our entire profit.”

 My brain said to my gut, “Yep.
 You already told us that you think their ranges are wide.
 If so, we’re in +EV shape, so we put the money in, and somebody’s going to win a big pot.”